 The American Anti-Slavery Society printed and mailed marketing materials to religious and civic leaders in the south in 1835.
 This is likely the first direct mail campaign.
 They created a mailing list from names in newspapers and city directories, among other public lists.

-Many retailers and service providers were using “circulars” to develop their sales efforts in the 1860s.
+Many retailers and service providers were using “circulars” as a mail order marketing strategy to develop their sales efforts in the 1860s.
 Here are some of the other early direct mail marketing participants:

 - The New York Life Insurance Co. began direct mailings as early as 1872.